 Now that you’re ready to make the move, here are the steps to opening up your new Capital One 360 Checking Account:

 - Visit CaptialOne360.com click on “Open an Account”.

 - The site will ask if you already have any accounts with Capital One.
 If you do the sign-up process goes a bit quicker.
 If not, there are just a few extra questions.

 - Complete the 360 Checking account opening process, including, linking it to your savings account, requesting your MasterCard® Debit Card, and depositing some money from your savings account.
 The process is fairly straightforward.

 - Once you have your account open, you’ll want to establish either a direct deposit using a portion of your paycheck (talk to your HR dept.) or automatic transfer from your Capital One 360 savings account (very easy setup you can do online).

 How to Pay Your Bills Using 360 Checking

 Okay, now that you’ve got your account opened, made some transfers, and used the MasterCard® Debit Card to make some purchases or get money without fee from an ATM, you’re ready to take the account to the next level by paying your bills online.

-3. Paper Checks Mailed and Now Paper Checkbooks for $5 – With the 360 Checking account you can have a paper check mailed to any address.
+3. Paper Checks: With the 360 Checking account you can have a paper check mailed to any address.
 You can even have the check mailed to yourself to be signed over to someone else.
 I only use this method if I owe a friend or family member some money.
-Now they are offering paper checkbooks too.
-For $5, you can have a checkbook mailed to you.
-This is another way Capital One 360 is becoming a full featured checking account.

-All in all, Capital One 360 Savings is a solid account for anyone looking for an online bank to help them pay bills, send money to friends, deposit physical checks, access their cash quickly and easily, and avoid any kind of fee, all while earning a bit of interest.
+All in all, Capital One 360 Checking is a solid account for anyone looking for an online bank to help them pay bills, send money to friends, deposit physical checks, access their cash quickly and easily, and avoid any kind of fee, all while earning a bit of interest.
 Open a Capital One 360 account!